The History of St. Nicholas, Santa Claus & Father Christmas

 But someone had to deliver presents to children at Christmas, so in the UK, particularly in England, he became 'St Christmas', 'Father Christmas' or 'Old Man Christmas', an old character from story plays during the middle ages in the UK and parts of northern Europe.
 In France, he was then known as 'Père Nöel'.

-In some countries including parts of Austria and Germany, the present giver became the 'Christkind' or 'Christkindl' a golden-haired baby, with wings, who symbolizes the new born baby Jesus.
+In some countries including parts of Austria and Germany, the present giver became the 'Christkind' or 'Christkindl' a golden-haired baby (or sometimes a young girl), with wings, who symbolizes the new born baby Jesus.

 Many countries, especially ones in Europe, celebrate St. Nicholas' Day on 6th December.
 In The Netherlands and some other European Countries, children leave clogs or shoes out (rather than a stocking) on the 5th December (St. Nicholas Eve) to be filled with presents.
 They also believe that if they leave some hay and carrots in their shoes for Sinterklaas's horse, they will be left some sweets.